This chapter has four parts:

 St. L.: St. Louis Car Co.

 Work cars were treated differently.
 In the early 1890s, they were given single-digit numbers, no longer needed for horsecars.
-Later, the sweeper was given no. 100 and other work cars were numbered in the 200s.
+Numbers 1, 2, and 5 are known; presumably there must have been at least a #3 and 4, but no information is available.
+Later, the sweeper was given #100, and other work cars were numbered in the 200s.

 |Pictures of Passenger Cars|